projectawakening/builder-examples/item-seller/readme.md

 <summary>Changing optional environment values</summary>

 ### Setting item, price and payment address
 You can set the item you want to sell, the address that recieves payments and the price in Wei.
 10^18 wei is equal to one Ether.
+For example,
-For example, if one lens is 5 Tokens then the price is 5 * 10^18.
-This means that the default price is set to 0.5 Tokens.
+1. if one lens is 5 Tokens then the price is 5 * 10^18.
+2. If 5 lenses cost 1 Token then the price is 2 * 10^17
+The default is 500000000000000000 which is 2 lens per token

 ```bash
 ##### ITEM SELLER CONFIGURATION